 • shared commitment to patient care from the entire surgical and sleep medicine teams

-With this foundation to deliver the best results for patients, we are one of just a few centers in the country that are part of two studies supported by Inspire Medical.
+With this foundation to deliver the best results for patients, Dr. Kezirian led one of just a few centers in the country that were part of two studies supported by Inspire Medical.
 The first study is what is called a post-FDA approval study.
 Inspire Medical was asked to conduct this study as part of the approval for sale in the United States.
 The purpose is to evaluate the results in patients receiving the treatment after approval, just to confirm that the excellent results of their STAR Trial remain consistent in another group of patients.

 The second study is a registry study that looks at all patients who have received the device, without the same number of sleep studies and other evaluations that are part of the post-FDA approval study.